-Throughout 2021 and 2020, USA Softball received \$425,900 and \$403,900 of PPP loans, respectively.
+Throughout 2021, USA Softball received \$425,900 of PPP loans.
 USA Softball elected to account for the loans as a conditional contribution.
-USA Softball incurred qualified expenses in excess of the PPP loan amount and, therefore, it recorded the related loan forgiveness of \$425,900 and \$403,900 as contribution revenue in 2021 and 2020, respectively.
-The 2021 PPP loan was forgiven as of November 18, 2021 and the 2020 PPP loan was formally forgiven as of January 11, 2021.
-As USA Softball incurred qualified expenses in excess of the 2020 PPP loan amount, the loan was recorded as contribution revenue in anticipation of the forgiveness.
+USA Softball incurred qualified expenses in excess of the PPP loan amount and, therefore, it recorded the related loan forgiveness of \$425,900 as contribution revenue in 2021.
+The 2021 PPP loan was forgiven as of November 18, 2021.
+USA Softball did not receive any PPP loan proceeds during 2022.